-The draft order if made would give effect to the final recommendations that were consulted on during the Local Government Boundary Commission for England’s review of electoral arrangements in Allerdale and published on 13 June 2017.
+Now that that draft Order has successfully passed through Parliament, it will give effect to the final recommendations that were consulted on during the Local Government Boundary Commission for England’s review of electoral arrangements in Allerdale, and published on 13 June 2017.

 On 13 June 2017 we published final recommendations for future electoral arrangements in Allerdale Borough Council.
 The report is available in the link below.